 Just today I met a fellow named Dave who builds and sells homes in my local community (true story).
 He is building a house across the street and already has a buyer.

 I've watched as, in a few short weeks, the lot was cleared, the foundation poured, and the walls and roof have gone up.
 Clearly this man has experience managing time and resources!
 He told me that when he first started building homes years ago he made a lot of mistakes but has learned from them.
 Now he manages his time and resources well.

-In a similar way, free time management games like Stackopolis train you to manage resources under the pressure of time.
-In Stackopolis, you need to stack the blocks in the required configuration to build a new section of the city.
+In a similar way, free time management games train you to manage resources under the pressure of time.
+In some stacking games, you need to stack the blocks in the required configuration to build a new section.

 Of course, this isn't as rigorous as building an actual structure (nor is the cost of failure high), but as a game it does engage and help strengthen the same mental pathways.

 Given a jumbled array of construction materials such as straight tubes, elbows, and other connectors, you have to quickly judge which components should be connected in which order, and you have to implement your design rapidly and efficiently.